hpc-io/pdc/README.md

 # Install Mercury
 Make sure the ctest passes.
 PDC may not work without passing all the tests of Mercury.

 Step 2 in the following is not required.
-It is a stable commit that has been used to test when these these instructions were written.
+It is a stable commit that has been used to test when these these instructions were written (mercury-2.0.1 release commit).
 One may skip it to use the current master branch of Mercury.
 ```
 0. git clone https://github.com/mercury-hpc/mercury.git
 1. cd mercury
-2. git checkout e741051fbe6347087171f33119d57c48cb438438
+2. git checkout cabb83758f9e07842dc34b0443d0873301fbdf91
 3. git submodule update --init
 4. export MERCURY_DIR=$(pwd)/install
 5. mkdir install